Graduation Requirements

 Challenge for Credit Option

-The Challenge for Credit Option provides a process for students to demonstrate that they have achieved learning outcomes as defined in the Manitoba curriculum for a particular course.
+The Challenge for Credit Option provides a process for learners to demonstrate that they have achieved learning outcomes as defined in the Manitoba curriculum for a particular course.

 Credit for Employment

-Credit for Employment (CFE) allows students to earn high school credit for paid work experience and will also encourage and recognize the skills development and experience gained through employment.
-Students may earn a maximum of two (2) CFE credits towards graduation.
+Credit for Employment (CFE) allows learners to earn high school credit for paid work experience and encourages and recognizes the skills development and experience gained through employment.
+Learners may earn a maximum of two (2) CFE credits towards graduation.
 For more information, visit Career Development.

 Credit Recovery